 Original Estes Kit, RC RG kit will have upscaled wings.

 The Space Transporter America RC Rocket glider kit is modeled after the Estes futuristic Shuttle concept.
 It comes with a plastic nose cone, 2.6″ white tubing for the body and Depron wing and tail surfaces.
 You will need two 10 gram type servos, two 24″ servo extensions, a receiver, and a small 500mah single cell lipo battery.
 You will need a transmitter with delta or elevon mixing and a lightweight sub 10 gram receiver.
 Please refer to the general instructions link above, then read the instructions completely before starting assembly.
 The assembly photos are for general reference but may not include every step in the instructions.
 Everything is white so no paint is required.
+The instructions come with templates for doing the tail, wing and fuse markings, you will need approximately 1 square foot of red vinyl trim and one square foot of black, and a 12″ by 3″ wide piece of silver.
+Stickershock23.com can provide those as well as a set of the cut text and flag markings, contact them directly.
 CG location for rocket flight: 15 5/8″ forward from the rear of the body tube.
 23″ wingspan, 40″ length, 2.6″ diameter, 11 oz rtf.

 Welcome to the world of rocket boosted radio control gliders.
 This is not a model for a novice RC pilot, but anyone who is comfortable with flying a medium speed aileron equipped model should be fine.
 Read through the instructions, look at the photos and be sure you understand the step before comitting to cutting or glue.

 2 horizontal stabs with surfaces hinged and spar installed

 1 Nose Cone

 3 foam centering strips for motor mount.

 Battery adapter for 1s Lipo to rx

 Notes before starting: